Winter Storm Policy

-Recommendations to the Chancellor are based on a number of factors.
 In formulating a recommendation, the Vice Chancellor for Business and Finance and the Provost take into account reports on area road conditions, forecasts of storm continuation, predicted snow accumulations, temperature and wind chill, and the ability of the grounds crew to keep the campus parking lots cleared.
-One key indicator is whether city streets are open enough to allow continuation of city bus service to the campus.
-If city bus service is canceled or it appears that there will be trouble getting buses to campus, the Chancellor receives a recommendation to cancel classes.
+Another key indicator is whether city streets are open enough to allow continuation of city bus service to the campus.

 Who decides whether students, faculty or staff should try to get to campus?

 The judgment about whether or not to come to campus rests with the individual.
 Nobody who feels it is unsafe should attempt the trip.
 Driving conditions may vary across the wide geographical region served by UW-Green Bay.
-Individuals need to take their own local conditions into account as they make their judgments.
+Individuals need to consider their own local conditions as they make their judgments.

 What should faculty do about students who are unable to reach campus in bad weather?

 Each faculty member has authority to determine how missed class meetings should be handled.
 Bad weather creates additional complications for students who live in outlying areas and students who have children in schools or child-care centers that have closed.
-Because we are operating in a context where the expectation is that we will try to keep from canceling classes, it would be reasonable for faculty to be flexible in addressing individual student circumstances.
-In any event, each faculty member should communicate his or her expectations clearly to students at the beginning of the semester and in the syllabus.
+Because we are operating in a context where the expectation is that we will try to keep from cancelling classes, it would be reasonable for faculty to be flexible in addressing individual student circumstances.
+Regardless, each faculty member should communicate his or her expectations clearly to students at the beginning of the semester and in the syllabus.

-Why should the campus set a high standard for canceling classes?
+Why should the campus set a high standard for cancelling classes?

 How will an all-campus closing or cancellation of classes be communicated?

-If the entire campus is closed or if classes are canceled by the Chancellor, it will be announced over Green Bay radio and TV as part of the standard "school closing" reports.
+If the entire campus is closed or if classes are cancelled by the Chancellor, it will be announced over Green Bay radio and TV as part of the standard "school closing" reports.
 If you do not hear the announcement, it is highly likely that the campus remains open and classes are expected to be taught.
 If you have questions during inclement winter weather, call 465-2000.

-If a decision is made to close campus or cancel classes, an official message will be posted via campus e-mail.
-If you do not hear of a closing/cancellation on local radio or receive an e-mail message, presume the University will be open for classes and business.
+If a decision is made to close campus or cancel classes, Vice Chancellor Sheryl Van Gruensven will notify campus by e-mail.
+If you do not hear of a closing/cancellation on local radio or receive an e-mail message, assume the University will be open for classes and business.